corcor27/Introduction_to_R/_episodes/13-scheduler.md

 And that's all we need to do to submit a job.
 Our work is done -- now the scheduler takes over and tries to run the job for us.
 While the job is waiting to run, it goes into a list of jobs called the *queue*.
-To check on our job's status, we check the queue using the command `{{ site.sched_status }} {{ site.sched_flag_user }}`.
+To check on our job's status, we check the queue using the command (Same for both sites) `{{ site.sched_status }} {{ site.sched_flag_user }}`.

 ```